pantheon-systems/documentation/source/content/guides/drupal-commandline.md

 ---
 title: Create a Drupal Site From the Command Line Using Terminus and Drush
-description: Learn how to add modules, and manage configuration between Pantheon environments.
+description: Learn how to manage configuration between Pantheon environments using the command line.
 cms: "Drupal"
 categories: [get-started]
 tags: [terminus, site, cli]